TREEcg/specification/README.md

     # This is a link to the root node, or already to multiple nodes.
 You can choose.
     hydra:view <http://api.example.com/stations/ge.jsonld>.
 ```

-### 1. Discovering a tree

-### 2. Traversing tree:Node elements

-### 3. Handling tree:ChildRelation and its subclasses

-When the _only_ type given for a certain ChildRelation is `tree:ChildRelation`, then the client must dereference all of its children.

-Other types:
- - `tree:StringCompletesRelation` - In order to find a string, you must concatenate the value of this node with the value of the parent node, and its former parents that were linked through this relation.
- - `tree:GreaterThanRelation` and the likes - You must evaluate the value against the relation as defined by this relation.
-Number evaluation is straightforward.
-String comparisons will be further defined in Chapter 4.
- - Interval relations _TODO_ - see vocabulary for now
- - Geographic relations _TODO_ - see vocabulary for now

-### 4. String comparisons

-When comparing strings, different strategies can be applied.
-Bytestring or depending on a specific locale.

-_TODO: define different strategies_